-Abduction/ False Imprisonment When the trafficker abducts the trafficked person or falsely imprisons them with the intention of transporting them and/or exploiting them.
-Abuse of Power or of a Position of Vulnerability When the trafficker uses their power (for example, in a hierarchical relationship) or the position of vulnerability of the person to be trafficked (e.g. financial or familial difficulty).
-Fraud/ Deception When the trafficker uses fraudulent means, such as false employment contracts, or makes deceptive promises like that of a decent salary, or marriage, in order to obtain the consent to the transportation from the person to be trafficked.
-Giving or Receiving of Payments or Benefits to Achieve the Consent of a Person Having Control Over Another Person When the trafficker pays or receives benefits for convincing the person to be trafficked or a person with control over them, for example, by means of an advance payment.
 Forms of EXPLOITATION (purpose of the act) Sexual exploitation Obtaining financial gain or other benefits from the forced sex work of another person or through sexual violence carried out against another person, including through pornography (adults) and child sexual abuse material (children).
 Forced Labour/ Labour Exploitation "A work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily" (ILO Convention no. 29, 1930).
-Domestic Servitude This means to subject a person to labour exploitation or excessive working hours, or to subject them to degrading working conditions, in the domestic sphere.
-Forced/Servile/Early Marriage Servile marriage is when a trafficked person is married to someone who promises a healthy marital relationship but who then obliges the person to carry out household chores and/or to have sexual relations with them.
+R Domestic Servitude This means to subject a person to labour exploitation or excessive working hours, or to degrading working conditions in the domestic sphere.
+Forced/Servile/ Early Marriage Servile marriage is when a trafficked person is married to someone who promises a healthy marital relationship but who then obliges the person to carry out household chores and/or to have sexual relations with them.
 Forced marriage is when a party does not validly consent to a marriage, while early marriage is when a party has not yet reached the minimum legal age for marriage.
-Removal of Organs, Tissue, Cells or Human Body Parts Exploitation by removing a trafficked person's organs, skin tissue, cells or body parts, without their valid consent or that of their relatives.
-Illegal Adoption Exploitation of a child being transferred to another person without observing the legal formalities for an adoption process.

-Criminal Activities

-Exploitation of a person, forcing them to engage in criminal activities, such as transporting drugs from one place to another, petty theft, etc.

-Exploitation of Begging

-The exploitation of begging, whereby begging indicates various activities through which a person asks a stranger for money, on the basis of their poverty or for the benefit of religious institutions or charity (classic begging).
-The sale of token items such as flowers and sweets at traffic lights, the price of which is not in accordance with the value of the product, is also considered as an act of seeking alms, and offering small services such as washing car windscreens, parking cars, helping with shopping at the supermarket, circus tricks and playing musical instruments on the streets may also be considered as a form of begging (auxiliary begging activities)32
+100 Removal of Organs, Tissue, Cells, or Human Body Parts Exploitation by removing a trafficked person's organs, skin tissue, cells, or body parts without their valid consent or that of their relatives.
+46 Illegal Adoption Exploitation of a child being transferred to another person without observing the legal formalities for an adoption process.
+Criminal Activities Exploitation of a person, forcing them to engage in criminal activities such as transporting drugs from one place to another, petty theft, etc. Exploitation of Begging The exploitation of begging, whereby begging indicates various activities through which a person asks a stranger for money on the basis of their poverty or for the benefit of religious institutions or charity (classic begging).
+The sale of token items such as flowers and sweets at traffic lights, the price of which is not in accordance with the value of the product, is also considered an act of seeking alms, and offering small services such as washing car windscreens, parking cars, helping with shopping at the supermarket, performing circus tricks, and playing musical instruments on the streets may also be considered a form of begging (auxiliary begging activities) 32 .